SH205/Airbnb-price-predictor/README.md

 ## 📌 Project Overview

-Builds a machine learning application that predicts Airbnb nightly prices based on listing characteristics, location, amenities, review scores, and booking information.
+This project develops a machine learning application that predicts Airbnb nightly prices for listings in New York City.

+The model uses property characteristics, location information, amenities, review scores, and booking details to estimate the expected nightly price of an Airbnb listing.

-The goal was to predict Airbnb nightly prices using available listing features and deploy the final model as an interactive web application using Streamlit.
+The goal is to understand the factors influencing NYC Airbnb prices and create an interactive prediction tool using Streamlit.

 ---